Melissa Bell (singer): Career

 She continued to record and tour with the group as one of their featured singers.
 In 1995, she performed lead vocals on the song "Be a Man" on their fourth studio album Volume V: Believe.
 In 1996, she departed from the group to continue her solo career.

 In 1997, Bell released four singles: "Rumbled Sex", "Surrender", "Mixed Up", and "Nothing Gonna Stop Me Now"; which featured Potential Bad Boy.
 In 1999, she formed a new soul band called Soul Explosion.
 In 2000, she released two singles "Into My World" and "Love's in Need of Love Today" with a group called Dazz.
 In 2002, she released another single, "(No More) Searching".

 In June 2010, she released her autobiography Heart and Soul: The Emotional Autobiography of Melissa Bell.

 Personal life

 Bell was married to David Burke (born 1954), whom she divorced in 1992 and she was the mother of four children including singer Alexandra Burke.
 She suffered from diabetes mellitus.
 She also suffered kidney failure, and struggled to attend many of her daughter's live performances during her time on The X Factor.
 On 29 August 2017, her daughter Alexandra announced the death of the singer; her family asked for privacy.

-During BBC1's The One Show on 25 November 2020, Burke confirmed the proceeds of her 2020 Christmas record "Silent Night", which features the voice of her mother, would all go to The Melisa Bell Foundation.
+During BBC1's The One Show on 25 November 2020, Burke confirmed the proceeds of her 2020 Christmas record "Silent Night", which features the voice of her mother, would all go to The Melissa Bell Foundation.
 The foundation supports aspiring youngsters wishing to attend the Sylvia Young Theatre School.